Addressing Climate Change (Initiatives based on TCFD Recommendations)

 • Mizuho has established a supervisory and business execution governance framework, centered on the Board of Directors.

-• Supervisory: The Board of Directors and the Risk Committee conduct oversight on reported and deliberated matters discussed by business execution line.
+• Supervisory: The Board of Directors and the Risk Committee conduct oversight on reported and deliberated matters.

-• Business execution: The Sustainability Promotion Committee, the Risk Management Committee, the Executive Management Committee, and other committees have deliberations and discussions, to be reported to the Board of Directors.
+• Business execution: The Sustainability Promotion Committee, the Risk Management Committee, the Executive Management Committee, and other committees hold deliberations and discussions, which are reported to the Board of Directors.

 • The Group Chief Sustainability Officer (CSuO) and the Group Chief Risk Officer (CRO) lead initiatives in their respective areas under the Group CEO's supervision.